 Software developers must have the technical creativity required to solve problems uniquely.
 They need to be fluent in the computer languages that are used to write the code for programs.

 Database administrators analyze and evaluate the data needs of users.
-They develop and improve data resources to store and retrieve critical information.
+They develop and improve the data resources used to store and retrieve critical information.

-They need the problem-solving skills of the computer science major to correct any malfunctions in databases and to modify systems as the needs of users evolve.
-It's a profession that pays quite well.
+They need the problem-solving skills of the computer science major to correct any malfunctions in databases and to modify systems in line with the evolving needs of users.

 Computer hardware engineers are responsible for designing, developing, and testing computer components, such as circuit boards, routers, and memory devices.